mozarif/sys-sage/docs/index.md

 - **Extensible:** Add new 3rd-party data sources or APIs, or attach custom metadata, without changing the core.
 - **Easy traversal and queries:** Find all GPUs, all data paths, or all components with a certain property.
 - **Serialization:** Import/export your system topology (with all metadata) to XML, with hooks for custom attributes -- and recreate the exact system representation, including all internal information, on a different machine or at a different time.
-- **Python API:** (Experimental) Use sys-sage from Python for rapid prototyping, data science, or integration with other tools.
+- **Python API:** Use sys-sage from Python for rapid prototyping, data science, or integration with other tools.

 ### Where sys-sage Shines